RfidResearchGroup/proxmark3/doc/uart_notes.md

 |`AT+PO`            |set ODD parity                                        |`OK Odd`      |

 We recommend you to use the scripts when trying to set these parameters.

+We've noticed that the HC-06 in Master mode doesn't always reply properly to the commands, especially to AT+VERSION.
+If you have such a problem, temporarily switch it to Slave mode, power cycle it and send again AT+VERSION.